RVNAhealth Nurse-Family Partnership helps first-time mothers become successful in their new role.

 Get Started Today

 By participating in Nurse-Family Partnership, a trained registered nurse can come to your home during your pregnancy (starting around the 12th-16th week) until your child’s second birthday.
-The visits are no cost, flexible and made to fit your schedule; usually, every 2 weeks.
+The visits are free, flexible and made to fit your schedule; usually, every 2 weeks.
 You can decide where to meet, what to talk about at the visits, and are welcome to have friends or family there with you.